DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/BILLING/Residential-Care-services-and-Retirement-Villages.md

 12. Click **OK**
 13. *If required, set up the job to run in the background.
 Select Batch processing to Yes.*
 14. *Click on Recurrence*
-15. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then setup up the required recurrence pattern.*
+15. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
 16. *Click OK to close the Recurrence form.*
 17. *Click OK to add the job to the batch queue.*
 18. The relevant lines will be proposed in the billing journal.